Dryobates pubescens medianus, D. p. leucurus

 Documentation: Specimen: UNSM ZM12374, 25 Nov 1893 Lancaster Co.

 Taxonomy: There have been several recent changes in generic assignment of woodpeckers.
-Dryobates includes species previously assigned to Dendrocopos and Picoides (Fuchs et al 2015, Gill and Donsker 2017, Chesser et al 2018); these species are Nuttall’s, Ladder-backed, Downy, Crimson-crested, and Lesser Spotted Woodpeckers.
-The latter two are Eurasian in distribution.
+Genus Dryobates includes species previously assigned to genera Dendrocopos and Picoides, including Nuttall’s, Ladder-backed, and Downy Woodpeckers of North America and Crimson-crested and Lesser Spotted Woodpeckers of Eurasia (Fuchs and Pons 2015, Chesser et al 2018).

-There are seven subspecies recognized (Pyle 1997, Gill and Donsker 2017), fumidus, gairdnerii, and turati of the Coastal Pacific, glacialis and leucurus of the Interior West, and medianus and pubescens in the Eastern US.
+There are seven subspecies of Downy Woodpecker (Gill et al 2022): fumidus, gairdnerii, and turati of the Coastal Pacific, glacialis and leucurus of the Interior West, and medianus and pubescens in the Eastern US.

 Resident: BBS data indicate highest numbers in the east, with numbers very low in the west.
 Bruner et al (1904) considered this species very common in the eastern third of Nebraska around 1900, but rare and local in the western half of the state.
 Ducey (1988) shows no breeding records in the central prior to 1920.